Luxikun669/GAF-Net/README.md

 - ⏳ Decision / camera-ready: TBA
 - 🚀 Code release: TBA

+> [!IMPORTANT]
-> Note: The configs are provided to clarify experimental settings and ease verification of our reported results during peer review.
+> The configs are provided to clarify experimental settings and ease verification of our reported results during peer review.
 > The complete reproducibility package will be released after acceptance.